Mazlan has a passion for health and fitness. He enjoys yoga, cycling, home workouts, and healthy food.

 Copper, the trace element that is crucial for thyroid hormone, is high in sugar apple to make it effective for thyroid control.

 In pregnancy, low folate levels can result in premature babies and birth defects.
-It can also result in spinal cord defects or brain defects.
-Sugar apple has a good amount of folate, one of the B vitamins.
+It can also result in spinal cord defects and brain defects.
+Sugar apple has a good amount of folate, one of the B vitamins, which is good for pregnant women.

 Other Uses for Sugar Apple Tree and Fruit